svaarala/duktape-wiki/HowtoDecodeBytecode.md

 * Node.js debugger web UI decoder/formatting function:
   https://github.com/svaarala/duktape/blob/v1.4.0/debugger/duk_debug.js#L1044-L1133
   (link is for 1.4.0; check master for the most recent version)

+Note that bytecode format has changed between versions.
+There was a large bytecode rework between Duktape 1.x and 2.x, but there are also significant changes between minor versions.

 ## Decoding dump/load bytecode format